kubernetes-sigs/gateway-api/docs-src/index.md

 ### How to get involved

-This project has many contributors and we welcome anybody and everybody to get involved.
+This project has many contributors, and we welcome anybody and everybody to get involved.
 Join our weekly meetings, file issues, or ask questions in Slack.
 No contribution is too small - even opinions matter!